angoca/db2unit/README.txt

 ### 1. Write the test suite ###

-Let's suppose you work on a schema called 'MY_SCHM'.
+Let's suppose you work on a schema called `MY_SCHM`.
 From now on, the schema name will refer to the name of the test suite.
-It means, your test suite is also called 'MY_SCHM'.
+It means, your test suite is also called `MY_SCHM`.

-Your test suite could have the following fixtures that helps to prepare the
+Your tests suite could have the following fixtures that helps to prepare the
 environment:

     -- Test fixtures